 Biography

-Outside of the world of opera, Grace has a strong background in musical theatre and dance, and has a passion for education and sharing the fine arts with the next generation.
+As a Chicago native, Grace has been thrilled to sing the Star Spangled Banner at Wrigley Field for the Chicago Cubs for three consecutive seasons.
+Outside of the world of opera, Grace has a strong background in musical theatre and dance, where she first fell in love with performing onstage, and has a passion for education and sharing the fine arts with the next generation.

 When she is not singing, she’s spending time with her partner, their cat Millie, and their puppy Cannoli.
 She enjoys Pilates classes, dancing to ABBA music, and is always fighting to keep her 1,000+ day Duolingo streak alive.